Sometimes homeschooling can be frustrating for children and parents.

 Don't forget that your kids can help each other.
 Ask the math whiz to explain fractions to a younger sibling.
 Have an older child keep an eye on the baby so you can work with the first grader.
 This is one way to bring family members closer and to give your kids a chance to feel competent and useful.

-2. Your child's educational strengths and weaknesses
+2. Take stock of your child's educational strengths and weaknesses.

 Your first priority should be to focus on areas where your children need extra help.
 Maybe they need some one-on-one teaching -- from you or a tutor -- to catch up in reading or master long division.